segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 > info "Tracking sessions limitations"
 > Session tracking server-side only works if you are also sending data to Google Analytics 4 client-side.
 This is because the `session_id` must match a value that was previously collected on the client.
 Events still have to arrive within a 48 hour window of when the client-side events arrived, for them to be stitched properly.
 >
-> Google does not support passing other reserved fields, such as [predefined user dimensions](https://support.google.com/analytics/answer/9268042?hl=en&ref_topic=11151952){:target='_blank'} or device-specific information, to the Measurement Protocol API.
+> Google does not currently support passing other reserved fields, such as [predefined user dimensions](https://support.google.com/analytics/answer/9268042?hl=en&ref_topic=11151952){:target='_blank'} or device-specific information, to the Measurement Protocol API.

 #### User Identification
 Segment requires a Client ID to send data to Google Analytics 4.
 The Client ID is the web equivalent of a device identifier and uniquely identifies a given user instance of a web client.
 By default, Segment sets Client ID to the Segment `userId`, falling back on `anonymousId`.
 This mapping can be changed within each action if you prefer to map a different field to Client ID.